Channel Coding at Low Capacity: Proofs for the Coding Part

-\begin{proof}[{\bf Proof of Theorem~\ref{r_bms}}] We use extremes of information combining.
+\begin{proof} We use extremes of information combining.
 Consider two BMS channels $W_1, W_2$ with capacity $C_1, C_2$ respectively.
 Note that $\text{BEC}(1-C_1)$ has capacity $C_1$ and $\text{BEC}(1-C_2)$ has capacity $C_2$.
 Then we know from extremes of information combining \cite[Chapter~4]{richardson2008modern} that

 where $W_1 \circledast W_2$ is the BMS channel whose output is formed as the union of the output of $W_1$ and $W_2$, i.e., we send the input bit once through $W_1$ and once through $W_2$ and the resulting outcomes together will be the outcome of $W_1 \circledast W_2$.